kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 higher-priority pod took the freed device, or the node became unschedulable), `PodEligibleToPreempt` returns `true` and `DefaultPreemption` immediately re-evaluates the pod—either replacing the nomination with a new candidate node or clearing `nominatedNodeName`, which removes the nomination.
+Likewise, if the API call to delete a victim pod fails during preemption execution, the scheduler's preemption executor immediately clears the nomination (`RemoveNominatedPod`), discarding the recorded victim claims so preemption can be retried without waiting for a timeout.
 Before t3, while the victim claims are still allocated, waiting without a timeout matches how `DefaultPreemption` behaves when a victim pod is stuck terminating: if the resourceclaim controller is unhealthy, expiring the nomination would only cause the preemptor to evict additional victims on